-A Student with a strong interest in, and intellectual curiosity about, a particular topic may select to conduct a psychology thesis.
-Students who join the Thesis Program will conduct two semesters of independent and original research, write a thesis based on that empirical or theoretical work, and make an oral defense of the thesis at a colloquium attended by faculty and students.
-The student will work closely with a thesis advisor and at least one additional thesis committee member.
-See the college catalog or the Psychology Department website for complete information about the requirements of the Thesis Program.
-Interested students must submit a completed thesis application to the Department Chair the semester prior to beginning the thesis.
-Applications are available on the Psychology Department website, or in the Psychology Department office.
-The application must be approved before students can add the course to their course schedules.
+A student with a strong interest in, and intellectual curiosity about, a particular topic may select to conduct a psychology thesis.
+Students who are accepted into the Thesis Program will conduct two semesters of independent and original research, write a thesis based on that empirical or theoretical work, and make an oral defense of the thesis at a colloquium attended by faculty and students.
+See the college catalog or the Psychology Department website for complete information about the requirements of the Thesis Program and how to apply.
+In addition to individual meetings with the thesis advisor, students are required to attend thesis seminar meetings which are held monthly.